This page includes detailed, need-to-know, information for commercial/industrial water customers.

 ASSE 1012, 1022, & 1024 backflow devices shall be re-built or replaced every five years.
 A tag shall always be hanging from these devices identifying installation date, expiration date, or both.
 Other non-testable devices are good for the life of the fixture or appliance served or until leakage/failure.

 Pipe applied or spout applied vacuum breakers cannot be subjected to continuous pressure.
 They must be installed downstream of a water control point and the downstream process must relieve pressure in each off cycle.
-Vacuum Breakers shall be 12” above the outlet/ flood rim of the point of use.
+Pipe applied Atmospheric Vacuum Breakers (ASSE 1001) shall be a minimum of 6” above the highest downstream use and installation of the ASSE 1001 has additional requirements which must be observed.
+Spill Resistant (ASSE 1056) and Pressure Vacuum Breakers (ASSE 1020) shall be a minimum of 12” above the highest downstream use.

 Backflow Assemblies shall be readily accessible and Backflow Devices shall be accessible.
 Assemblies and Devices that are designed to discharge shall be installed in areas suitable for that condition and it is highly recommended that consideration be given to an Assembly’s potential catastrophic failure and subsequent large volume of sustained discharge.
 Where adequate drain sizing is impractical, consideration should be give to an automated detection-initiated shut-down system.